MetOffice/lfric_core/documentation/source/how_to_use_it/configuration/using_configuration.rst

 .. admonition:: Hidden values

    Use of enumerations can be better than using numerical options or string variables.

    A parameter name is more meaningful and memorable than a numerical option, making code more readable.
 There is also a clearer link between the name and the metadata, as the metadata can be easily searched to find information about the option.

    Code that compares integer options and parameters is safer than code that compares string options and parameters.
 If there are spelling errors in the names in the code, the former will fail at compile time whereas problems with the latter only arise at run-time.

 Duplicate namelists
 ---------------------

-When a defined namelist is allowed to have multiple instances in a namelist input file, the namelist is said to allow `duplicates`.
+When a defined namelist is allowed to have multiple instances in a namelist input file, the namelist is said to allow `duplicates` (with a given configuration).
 This is indicated by the Rose metadata as ``duplicate=true``.
 These namelist instances have the same variable names, though those varibles may contain different values.

 Instances of a ``duplicate`` namelist may be differentiated using one of the namelists members as a key.
 The :ref:`extended Rose metadata <extended rose